richsalz/tagsoup4cpp/README.md

 The code in schema.hpp needs a hashtable package.
 I used "lhash" from OpenSSL, with a few patches so that it can be used standalone (i.e., without the rest of OpenSSL).
-The "getlhash" script fetches the files from the OpenSSL CVS repository and patches them.
+The "getlhash" script fetches the files from the OpenSSL github repository and patches them.

 The rest of the code is distributed under the Apache 2.0 license.
 It is derived from a version of tagsoup which was obtained under the same license.

---Rich Salz <rich.salz@gmail.com>
+> Rich Salz <rich.salz@gmail.com>
-  October, 2012
+> October, 2012